 Any student who provides UMA with notice of intent to cancel his or her enrollment any time prior to the first scheduled day of a program does not incur tuition charges and registration fee, if included on the enrollment agreement.
-Students will be responsible for any book charges if shipped prior to cancellation.
-If books are returned, a student may receive a refund of applicable book charges.
+Students will be responsible for any physical textbook charges if shipped prior to cancellation.
+If physical textbooks are returned, a student may receive a refund of applicable physical textbook charges.
 UMA will complete refunds within thirty-one days of the student's request for cancellation.